Bayesian method for fitting the low-energy constants in chiral perturbation theory: Models and Details

-The truncation error sometimes can be estimated through the information of the data.
-Hence, the PDF of $\mu^\mathrm{HO}_\mathrm B$ can be set to another form.
-Generally speaking, different distributions will obtain the same results.
-If the estimating PDF is more close to the truth value, less time will be required.
+The parameters $p$, $\mu_e$, $\sigma_e$, $\bm{a}^\mathrm{NLO}$ and $\bm{a}^\mathrm{NNLO}$ sometimes can be estimated through the information of the data.
+Hence, they can be set to another values, even though the prior PDFs of them can be also set to another form, as long as the information is accurate enough.